Latin Person and Number: A Guide to Latin Personal Endings

 Here are the full endings of the perfect indicative active.
 Endings that do not include the normal final personal signs are in bold.

-Singular | Plural | |
+| Singular | Plural | |

-1st | ī | imus |
+| 1st | ī | imus |

-2nd | istī | istis |
+| 2nd | istī | istis |

-3rd | it | ērunt / ēre |
+| 3rd | it | ērunt / ēre |

 As you can see, the 3rd person singular has the expected personal ending (t), as do the 1st and 2nd person plural (mus and tis, respectively).
 Things get weird in the 1st and 2nd person singular and in the 3rd person plural.

-Instead of ō or m, the 1st person singular form ends in ī.
-And instead of s, the 2nd person singular form ends in istī.
+Instead of –ō or –m, the 1st person singular form ends in –ī.
+And instead of -s, the 2nd person singular form ends in -istī.

 As far as the 3rd person plural goes, there are actually two common forms.
-The first, ērunt, ends in nt as we expect.
+The first, ērunt, ends in -nt as we expect.
 The second, ēre, does not.

 And there you go.
 Now you know the exceptions to the regular personal endings.
 You are ready to take on the world of Latin!

-A Note on Active vs. Passive Personal Endings
+Notes on the Passive Personal Endings

-Up above, I explained that there are two separate sets of personal endings: active and passive.
-So you might think that personal endings will also tell you whether a verb is active or passive.
+Personal endings allow you to identify person and number.
+Since there are active and passive endings, you might think that personal endings will also tell you whether a verb is active or passive.

 And you would be right – most of the time.
 If a verb has active endings, it is active.
 If it has passive endings, it is passive.

 Laudātus is a participle, so it does not have a personal ending.
-The personal ending, t, is on est. Est has an active personal ending, but the verb as a whole is passive.
+The personal ending, –t, is on est. Est has an active personal ending, but the verb as a whole is passive.

 Final Thoughts on Latin Person and Number